LukaJCB/blog/_posts/2015-12-19-full-stack-scala.markdown

 And see there, it works!
 So there we have it.
 Sharing Scala code between client and the server.
 In my opinion the name "holy grail" does do a lot of justice to this approach.
-However Scala.js probably isn't exactly production ready, although bindings for React and Angular already exist today.
+However Scala.js hasn't reached 1.0 yet, although bindings for React and Angular already exist today.
 If you're a Scala developer and always wished you could extend your Backend knowledge to the client, you should give it a try.
 The sbt plugins work really well, and I hear integration into Angular and React work quite nicely and combined with the Play! framework it could be very very powerful.
 If you're interested, I've prepared a few links.